ibm-ecosystem-engineering/Watson-NLP/MLOps/Watson-NLP-Knative/readme.md

 Build a container image to deploy.
 If you already have a stand-alone container image to serve pretrained or custom Watson NLP models that you prefer to use, you can skip this step.

-3.1 Go to the build directory.
+Go to the build directory.

 ```sh
 cd Watson-NLP/MLOps/Watson-NLP-Knative/runtime
 ```

-3.2 There should be a Dockerfile in this directory.
+There should be a Dockerfile in this directory.
 Run the build command.

 ```sh
 docker build . -t watson-nlp-container:v1
 ```

 This creates a Docker image called watson-nlp-container:v1.
-When the container runs, it should serve 2 pretrained models:
+When the container runs, it will serve 2 pretrained models:

 - sentiment_document-cnn-workflow_en_stock
 - ensemble_classification-wf_en_emotion-stock